frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/education/fee-structure.md

 ## 2. How to create a Fee Structure

-1. Go to fee structure list and click on New.
+1. Go to the fee structure list and click on New.
 1. Select and add the **Program** and other details for the fee structure.
 1. In the Components Table, enter the **Fees Category** and **Amount**.
 1. Save and Submit.